 If you’re looking to truly dazzle your date, reserve a fireside table at 1789 Restaurant, specifically in the John Carroll room.
 Housed in a Federal-style townhouse, 1789 is a favorite for special occasions and romantic evenings, known for its cozy tables, stunning 16th century antiques and a delectable rack of lamb.
-The restaurant also sports a new tasting menu option.
+The restaurant also sports a delicious tasting menu option.

 From the glistening Reflecting Pool to the towering Washington Monument to numerous memorials dedicated to our American forefathers and heroes, the National Mall is the jewel in DC’s crown.
 Witnessing its power with your love by your side is as romantic as it gets in one of the most beautiful cities in the world.
 You can also observe its majesty from a unique view on a Big Bus Tour, which allows you to hop-on and hop-off across a 24-hour period.
 Capture your moments on social media using #MyDCcool, and you may be featured on our site!

 Enjoy a fireside nightcap at Quadrant in the Ritz-Carlton.
 Relax beside the roaring fireplace and enjoy craft cocktails and delicious apps.
 The bar/lounge also hosts live jazz music every Saturday night, the ideal music for the setting.
 Before you head upstairs, keep your eyes peeled.
 You never know what red-hot celebrities you’ll see checking in at this luxury hotel.